Me with the world championship trophy for the dance twirl team

 educator, mentor, researcher, wife, mother

-Though I spend most my time teaching, mentoring, and conducting research, my identity and values are also strongly tied to family, faith, and health and fitness.
-I have been married 16 years and we have two boys.
-As a family we enjoy spend time outdoors (snowboarding, playing golf, and running), eating and cooking healthy meals, praying, and learning together.
+My identity and values are strongly tied to family, faith, and health and fitness.
+I have been married 20 years and we have two boys.
+As a family we enjoy spend time outdoors, eating and cooking healthy meals, praying, and learning together.

 My amazing ASU psychology students; all these students conducted their own research

-My husband hiking Crestone Needle; picture taken by Adam Hodges
+My husband in Sangre de Cristo Mountains; picture taken by Adam Hodges

 Future